-Current liabilities - Current liabilities consist of accounts payable and accrued liabilities.
-Current liabilities amounted to \$2.1 million in both fiscal years 2023 and 2022.
+Current liabilities - Current liabilities amounted to \$2.1 million in fiscal years 2024 and 2023.
+As shown, there was no significant fluctuation between the fiscal years.

-Deferred inflows of resources - Increase in this line item from \$1.7 million in 2022 to \$19 million in 2023 is due to the recognition of \$18 million due to the implementation of GASB 94.
+Deferred inflows of resources - Decrease in this line item from \$19 million in 2023 to \$15.7 million in 2024 is mostly due to the recognition of \$5 million of service concession arrangement revenue offset by the increase of \$1.8 million in the deferred inflows of resource from lease agreements due to a renewed lease contract of FIGNA's most valuable property.

 Net position - Net position represents the residual interest in FIGNA's assets and deferred outflow of resources after liabilities plus deferred inflow of resources, are deducted.
-FIGNA's net position increased approximately by \$2.2 million at June 30, 2023.
+FIGNA's net position increased approximately by \$7 million for the year ended June 30, 2024.